 Access to the examination timetable is available via the Student Information System when you receive notification via email of the timetable releases.

-Allocated seating means that all students who have an examination scheduled in either the Sports Centre or Sturt Gymnasium will be allocated a seat number with the release of the 'final' examination timetable
+Allocated seating means that all students who have an examination scheduled in either the Sports Centre or Sturt Gymnasium (main venue) will be allocated a seat number with the release of the 'final' examination timetable

 No. You can only view your allocated seat number (for each exam) situated in either the Sports Centre or Sturt Gymnasium once the timetable has reached 'Final' status.